-Chilton was a senator from West Virginia and was a Democrat.
+Chilton was a senator from West Virginia as a Democrat.
 He served from 1911 to 1917.

 Alleged misconduct & resolution